VelascoRt/VelascoRt/README.md

-~ Greetings ~
+~ Hello ~

-I'm currently learning about C++, Ruby, Python, Fast API, .NET, Objective C, Swift.
+I'm currently learning about C++, Ruby, Python, Objective C, Swift.
+I also learned C#, .NET, Fast API, Java, Javascript.

-I'm making mods from Minecraft and currently learning C++ and OpenGL to make better games.
+I'm making mods from Minecraft and currently learning C++ and OpenGL to create an engine and make better games.

 I'm planning to develops game myself so wait patiently. --